ovh/docs/pages/web/emails/how_to_configure_mail_macos/guide.en-gb.md

 ---
-title: Configuring an email address on the macOS Mail app
+title: 'Configuring an email address on the macOS Mail app'
 slug: guide-configuring-mail-on-macos
-excerpt: Find out how to configure an MX Plan email address on the Mail app, for the following macOS operating systems - El Capitan, Sierra and High Sierra
+excerpt: 'Find out how to configure an MX Plan email address on the Mail app, for the following macOS operating systems - El Capitan, Sierra and High Sierra'
-section: Configure on computer
+section: 'Configure on computer'
 order: 3
 ---